roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 A sidecar is a container that runs in the same pod where the main container is executed.
 Sidecars allow you to create a pod that contains multiple containers.

 In the following workflow template of the sidecar type, a sidecar container is created to run NGINX as a simple web server.
 The sidecar container may be ready at any time in a workflow.
 Therefore, the main container checks the health status of the sidecar container in cycles.
 When the main container detects that the sidecar container is in the ready state, the main container starts to process requests for the application.
-We recommend that you use this mechanism for multi-container systems.
+You can use this mechanism for multi-container systems.
 Before Container Service for Kubernetes \(ACK\) can run your application, all required services must be ready.

 ```
 apiVersion: argoproj.io/v1alpha1